efezinoidisi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - 15-count that word is a script that displays the number of lines that contain the pattern "bin" in the file /etc/passwd

+- 16-whatsnext is a script that displays lines containing the pattern root and three lines after them in the file /etc/passwd